zalora/replicator/CONFIGURATION.md

 mysqldump options
 -----------------

-These options are used to construct an command line for creating a dump (`cmd-mysqldump`) iff it is not defined explicitly. `mysqldump-*` options are directly mapped to the
+These options are used to construct an command for creating a dump (`mysqldump`) iff it is not defined explicitly. `mysqldump-*` options are directly mapped to the
 [mysqldump](http://dev.mysql.com/doc/refman/5.7/en/mysqldump.html) options with a few exceptions.
 Note that MySQL supports a few variants of options, e. g.:
  * `--comments`
  * `--skip-comments`